rahul-10/fancode/README.md

 id  -->  primary key,
 title,
 description,
-type ENUM('match', 'tour'), --> Can be used to identify news was created against match or tour matchId, ---> matchId against which news was created tourId, ---> tourId against which news was created or tour is associated with match for which news was created. sportId, ---> sport associated with tour for which news was created.
+type ENUM('match', 'tour'), --> Can be used to identify whether news was created against match or tour matchId, ---> matchId against which news was created tourId, ---> tourId against which news was created or tour is associated with match for which news was created. sportId, ---> sport associated with tour for which news was created.